Density-based trajectory segmentation: the MigrO framework

 Overview.
-MigrO is a clustering environment for the extraction of individual mobility patterns from GPS trajectories, relying on the notion of stay region.
+MigrO is a platform for the extraction of individual mobility patterns from GPS trajectories, relying on the notion of stay region.
 A stay region is an 'attractive' area where the moving object resides for a period, possibly experiencing arbitrarily long periods of absence, before moving to a more attractive stay region.
-The core component is the SeqScan algorithm for the extraction of temporally ordered sequences of stay regions grounded on the notion of presence.
-MigrO is developed as plug-in for the open-source QuantumGIS system thus can exploit the rich set of functionalities of the hosting system, offering a formidable platform for the analysis of the mobility behavior.
+The core component is the SeqScan algorithm.
+MigrO is developed as plug-in for QGIS.

-- H. Issa.
+- H. Issa (2017).
 Spatio-textual trajectories: models and applications.
-PhD Thesis, Feb.
-2107
+PhD Thesis

 - M.L.
 Damiani, H. Issa, G. Fotino, M. Heurich, F. Cagnacci (2016).
 Introducing 'presence' and 'stationarity index' to study partial migration patterns: an application of a spatio-temporal clustering technique.
 IJGIS, International Journal of Geographical Information Science, Vol. 30, N. 5, pp.907–928